- 180 credits

 Collaboration is central to research.
-The second term of the MRes Architecture Pathway at the RCA centres on a group research project addressing contemporary political and social issues connected to architecture and urban life.
+A central part of the MRes Architecture Pathway at RCA is a group research project addressing contemporary political and social issues connected to architecture and urban life.
 Students receive a brief, however the group takes an active role in shaping the research questions and methods.
 At the end of the term, work is made public through a variety of means ranging from an exhibition to performative work, publications or research symposia.

 2019: The Architecture of Care